WICG/aom/reference-target-explainer.md

 3. Non-trivial amount of code required to hook up custom attributes on the host to ARIAMixin attributes on an element inside the shadow DOM.
 4. Can't get form-association for "free" by delegating to an input inside.

-This proposal solves **only the first problem** of ID references, and leaves the other problems to be solved by other features.
+This proposal solves only the first problem: referring into the shadow DOM.
+It leaves the other problems to be solved by other features.
 While all of the problems may seem related, they can be designed separately.

 ## Proposal: Reference Target